Chava Flores

-Salvador Flores Rivera (January 14, 1920 – August 5, 1987), also known as Chava Flores, was a Mexican composer and singer of popular and folkloric music.
+Salvador Flores Rivera (14 January 1920 – 5 August 1987), known as Chava Flores, was a Mexican composer and singer of popular and folkloric music.
 His songs often described the lives of Mexico City's ordinary people.

 Biography

-Flores was born in the old La Merced neighborhood, in México City historical center, at the calle de La Soledad.
+Flores was born in the old La Merced neighborhood, in Mexico City's historical center, on calle de La Soledad.
 It is presumed he grew up in Tacuba, in Colonia Roma and in Santa Maria la Ribera, although he is also located in Azcapotzalco and Unidad Cuitláhuac, where he lived until 1933, when he moved to Morelia, Michoacán.
 His father died in 1933, so he had to start working to contribute to the support of his family.